echow/ml-matlab/README.md

 However, some examples of MATLAB tools may be included in the future for those who want to do more advanced prototyping of machine learning ideas in MATLAB.

-Below, there are links to a web/html version of the live scripts, for your convenience.
+Below, there are links to a web/html versions of the live scripts, for your convenience.
-If you want to experiment with the live scripts in MATLAB, download the scripts via github, or open the script directly in MATLAB Online using the buttons below.
+If you want to experiment with the live scripts in MATLAB, download the scripts via github (in the `live` directory), or open the script directly in MATLAB Online using the buttons below.

 The scripts are released with the MIT license.
 Feel free to modify and use